clowdhaus/terraform-aws-iam/examples/iam-role-saml/README.md

-# Individual IAM assumable role example
+# IAM Role w/ SAML Identity Provider example

-Configuration in this directory creates a single IAM role which can be assumed by trusted resources using OpenID Connect Federated Users.
+Configuration in this directory creates a single IAM role which can be assumed by users with a SAML Identity Provider.

 # Usage